DieterPrado/AdvancedJava/README.md

 - To use *try catch* to catch and error and know where it is.
 The try statement allows you to define a block of code to be tested for errors while it is being executed.
 The catch statement allows you to define a block of code to be executed, if an error occurs in the try block.

 - JDBC, its an API for Java that manages java connections to databases.
-Some methods are:

 - How to interact with a database using: drivermanager, connection, statement, preparedstatement, resultset.
 These methods are:
 - DriverManager.getConnection() - Establish and return a connection object.